arrow-kt/arrow/kategory-docs/docs/typeclasses/functor/README.md

 ### Laws

-Kategory provides [`FunctorLaws`](/docs/typeclasses/laws#functorlaws) for internal verification of lawful instances and third party apps creating their own Functor instances.
+Kategory provides [`FunctorLaws`](/docs/typeclasses/laws#functorlaws) in the form of test cases for internal verification of lawful instances and third party apps creating their own Functor instances.

 #### Creating your own `Functor` instances